dla

 This project involves the sensitive refurbishment and extension of 22-24 Bruton Place to create a high-end commercial workspace with ground-floor retail.
 Located within the Mayfair Conservation Area, the development focuses on maintaining the character of the street while achieving sustainability goals, including a Net Zero carbon target.

-The proposal aims to reposition the building while optimizing site use in this prime West End location.
+The proposal aims to reposition the building while optimising site use in this prime West End location.
 A carefully designed mansard roof extension will seamlessly blend with the historic streetscape, adding 30% more net office space.
 Additionally, converting an unused garage into retail space will expand the lettable area, while an enhanced exterior will contribute positively to the vibrancy and character of the street.
 High-quality interiors will breathe new life into the building, positioning it among the most sought-after spaces in the area.

 The existing building presents a modest design, encompassing three stories: a ground floor and two upper levels.
 While the structure boasts good bones, it requires refurbishment, as key components such as windows, services, and interior finishes have reached the end of their usable life.